Low serum iron associated with low hemoglobin (Hgb) or microcytic, hypochromic red blood cells (RBCs)

 IDA due to poor dietary iron intake is the most common anemia.

-Blood loss and reduced iron stores due to malabsorption or poor utilization are major risk factors for IDA.
+Blood loss and reduced iron stores due to poor utilization or malabsorption are risk factors for IDA.

 Sign up for a 10-day FREE Trial now and receive full access to all content.